RPA > How does Tallyfy compliment Robotic Process Automation platforms?

-As you can see - not many things (other than back-office processes) can actually use RPA.
+As you can see - not many things (other than back-office processes) can actually use RPA, despite the hype.

 To learn more about this and see how Tallyfy fits with RPA - visit our RPA solution page.

-Tallyfy works in RPA when people do most of the process, not bots
+Tallyfy works with RPA when people do a lot of the process

 Tallyfy acts as a layer above your RPA system to combine tasks which are done by people, and tasks which are handed over to RPA systems.